saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 In this exercise you will create an Azure OpenAI resource that serves as the foundation for creating your custom agent.

-This exercise should take approximately **XX** minutes to complete. <!-- update with estimated duration -->
+This exercise should take approximately **30** minutes to complete. <!-- update with estimated duration -->

 ##  Create Azure OpenAI resource